 - Aboriginal and Torres Strait Islander histories and culture

 - Asia and Australia’s engagement with Asia

 It embeds the General Capabilities of the Australian Curriculum:

 It uses the core knowledge, understanding, skills and capabilities outlined in the documents from ACARA as the basis for the development of the unique programs delivered for students from Kindergarten to Year 12.

-The teaching and learning programs of The Hutchins School Curriculum are developed in the context of a set of principles - principles which are drawn directly from and set firmly in the Vision, Mission and Values Statements which guide and direct our school.
-These principles underpin not only the programs which guide our students in the development of their knowledge, understanding, values and skills but in their experiences beyond the classroom - their preparation for and readiness to live and contribute meaningfully and confidently in a world which is characterised by increasingly diverse opportunities and challenges, rapid change and ever-expanding boundaries.
+The teaching and learning programs at The Hutchins School are developed in the context of a set of principles – principles which are drawn directly from and set firmly in the Vision, Mission and values statements which guide and direct our School.
+These principles underpin not only the programs which guide our students in the development of their knowledge, understanding, values and skills but in their experiences beyond the classroom – their preparation for and readiness to live and contribute meaningfully and confidently in a world which is characterised by increasingly diverse opportunities and challenges, rapid change and ever-expanding boundaries.